OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/automating_doc_build/automating_doc_build.rst

         Note that you will need to manually edit the file to add checks against the event $TRAVIS_PULL_REQUEST, as seen in the block below.
-        What's happening here is that we only want this whole process to happen not during every pull request, but only after a merge has occurred, it's also an added security benefit, that these decryption processes are only run by your own account, and not by any person who can fork your code.
+        We do not want this whole process to happen during every pull request, but only after a merge has occurred. it's also an added security benefit, that these decryption processes are only run by your own account, and not by any person who can fork your code.
         There are a couple of other spots in the file where this check needs to be added, as you'll see below.